albertlauncher/documentation/src/_docs/extensions/python.md

 ### The `Item` class

 The base class for all items is `ItemBase`.
 This is a wrapper for the internal Item interface.
-You should not need this unless you need the Urgency enum.
-This class represents a result item.
+You should not need this unless you need the `Urgency` enum.
+The `Urgency` enum is defined in the `ItemBase` namespace and has the following enum members: `Alert`, `Notification` and `Normal`.
+The `Item` class represents a result item.
 Objects of this class are intended to be returned by the handleQuery function.
 The signature of the constructor is as follows:

 ```python
 Item(id="", icon=":python_module", text="", subtext="", completion="", urgency=Urgency::Normal, actions=[])